RedTechKnight/differustiation/README.md

 # Differustiation

 A simple program that differentiates mathematical expressions.
 Still very incomplete (and may not produce correct results).
+Based on the methods outlined [here](http://www.math.wpi.edu/IQP/BVCalcHist/calc5.html)

 ## Usage
 Basic example